The Gnostic Movement

 Structure and Online Courses

-Being a non-profit organization and without very many volunteers when it first started, Belzebuub considered that with the rapid advancement of the Internet at the time, putting together online courses would be a great and direct way to reach people worldwide.
+Being a non-profit organization and without many volunteers when it first started, Belzebuub considered that with the rapid advancement of the Internet at the time, putting together online courses would be a great way to reach people worldwide.
 He began the process of writing them week-by-week and participants were emailed a link to download the free PDF documents as the courses went along.
 Due to rampant plagiarism, to better protect them they were later compiled into books and eventually replaced with video summaries.

 Belzebuub sought to clarify and present the Gnostic teachings in a manner suitable for the times.
 He organized everything into three eight (later nine) week courses, each with their own distinct subject category, so that each course would allow students to focus upon the practical aspects of the teachings and verify them via their own practice and experience.
-Although the courses were split into this structure, recommended works of Samael Aun Weor that contained virtually all the information given in the courses were freely available for download at any time from the movement’s websites.
+Although the courses were split into this structure, recommended works of Samael Aun Weor that contained virtually all the information given in the courses were freely available for download at any time from the websites.

-In 2002, Belzebuub created the esoteric course.
+In 2002, Belzebuub created an esoteric course.
 This course was open to those who had taken the two introductory courses, and it covered more theoretical Gnostic topics such as karma and dharma, and the process of life and death.
 Its primary focus however, was explaining about the path to enlightenment, or “the esoteric path.”
 Later, Belzebuub created a course called “advanced investigation,” which students who had completed the previous three courses could join, and which was purely based on practicing the exercises learned in the previous three courses.
 After the investigation course, those who wished to teach within The Gnostic Movement could take the teachers course where they could train to be teachers by practicing giving lectures and guiding practices from the courses.

 All the courses were optional and students could take them however many times they wished.
 Few ended up taking the later courses, while many students chose to participate in the introductory courses numerous times, as they enjoyed doing the group practices the courses provided.